hkotek/hkotek.com/index.md

 * [Alt-Ac informational interviews](/blog/altac-informational-interview-questions/): on informational interviews for alt-ac careers, including a suggested list of questions.

+* [Do you need a graduate degree to get an Alt-Ac job?](/blog/do-you-need-a-phd/): answering this FAQ.
+Short answer: probably not.

+* [Learning about Alt-Ac opportunities (aka how to get started)](/blog/altac-get-started-exploring-options/): on getting started on the journey by asking yourself some questions and gathering some information.

+* [Prepping for Alt-Ac jobs (aka taking action)](/blog/altac-get-started-doing-prep/): on getting started on the journey by taking some active steps to learn or expand relevant skills.

+* [Let's talk about terminology](/blog/altac-terminology/): an ongoing master list of industry terminology.

+* [Transferable skills (and how to talk about them)](/blog/altac-transferable_skills/): a compilation of transferable skills for AltAc jobs, including sample resume bullet points using my own experience in academia to illustrate.

 Science and other outreach
 --------------------------